The Flying Snake Doesn't Fly So Much as Fall With Style

 The paradise tree snake (Chrysopelea paradisi) mid-glide.
 Jake Socha

-Even so, the sky's not the limit for "flying" snakes in the genus Chrysopelea.
-While these reptiles can't actually fly, they "fall with style" (props to Buzz Lightyear from "Toy Story"), gliding over long horizontal distances — despite their lack of wings.
-And, you know, legs.
+The sky's not the limit for "flying" snakes in the genus Chrysopelea.
+While these reptiles can't actually fly, they "fall with style" (ala Buzz Lightyear from "Toy Story"), gliding over long horizontal distances — despite their lack of wings.

 Advertisement

 Five Chrysopelea snakes have been discovered in total.
-The smallest is the 2-foot (61-centimeter) banded flying snake and the biggest species, called the ornate or "golden" flying snake, can get to be 4 feet (1.6 meters) long.
+The smallest is the 2-foot (61-centimeter) banded flying snake.
+The biggest species, called the ornate flying snake, can get to be 4 feet (1.6 meters) long.
 Rounding out this little quintet are the paradise tree snake, Moluccan flying snake and Indian flying snake.

-Consummate tree-dwellers, flying snakes occur in the rainforests of southern and southeastern Asia.
+Consummate tree-dwellers, flying snakes live in the rainforests of South and Southeast Asia.
 Being gliders — and not true flyers — Chrysopelea snakes don't produce thrust when they go airborne.
 That renders them incapable of traveling upwards through the air.

-Some of their neighbors have the same problem.
-Gliders are stunningly common in Asia's southeastern rainforests.
+The flying snake's body isn't the only one that "glides" in this region of the world.
+Gliders are actually stunningly common in Asia's southeastern rainforests.
 Besides "flying" snakes, these ecosystems include gliding squirrels, gliding frogs and various gliding lizards.

-Maybe all these unrelated critters evolved the ability to glide as a way of getting from treetop to treetop more easily.
-It sure beats scampering up and down limbless trunks all day.
+It's possible that all these unrelated critters evolved the ability to glide as a way of getting from treetop to treetop more easily.
+It sure beats scampering up and down limbless trunks all day, especially when you're a snake with nothing to enable scampering.

 The Mechanics of Gliding